fdnd-agency/funda/design-challenge-sprint-6/README.md

 ## Requirements

- * You implement the design according to the [Figma file](https://www.figma.com/file/QJ6dtYVGW3l2DtFRx7eGdp/Object-(Externally-Shared)?node-id=0%3A1&t=1j0KhuCJpU7vqNuy-1)
+ * You implement the design according to the [Figma file](https://www.figma.com/file/QJ6dtYVGW3l2DtFRx7eGdp/Object-(Externally-Shared)?node-id=0%3A1&t=1j0KhuCJpU7vqNuy-1).
+While not required, you have some room for creativity here if you want to improve on this design.
  * The page must be responsive.
 There should be a minimum of 3 breakpoints; mobile, tablet and desktop.
 (See design)
- * The elements on the page must be accessible.
+ * To ensure accessibility, use the appropriate semantic HTML tags and accessible attributes for your elements.
  * The elements on this page do not need to be interactive.
 The goal of this assignment is to build a layout.
+ * Do not use any frameworks.
+Pure HTML and CSS only!
+While you probably won't need it, you can use javascript if necessary.

 ## Resources